livingdocsIO/documentation/content/guides/documents/metadata/metadata-examples/index.md

 ## Example 1: Add a Metadata Field (Use Existing Plugins)

-Say we want to add a new metadata field "catchline" for articles.
-The catchline should be a simple text input on the publish panel that journalists can edit.
+Say, we want to add a new metadata field "catchline" for articles.
+The catchline should be a simple text input in the publish view, editable by journalists.

 ### Server